 - Heat oil in a shallow pan over medium-low flame to fry patties.

-- In a small bowl, mix 1 tbsp flour with water to make a slurry.
+- In a small bowl, mix 1 tablespoon flour with water to make a slurry.
 Ensure the slurry is lumpfree.

 - Now dip and coat both sides of each patty in flour slurry and then roll in breadcrumbs until well coated.
 Ensure to roll both sides and on edges